vectordotdev/vector/rfcs/2022-11-04-automatic-component-validation.md

 ## Alternatives

-One alternative approach could be to implement such a system but internal to Vector itself, as a unit test/unit test-like mechanism.
-Instead of an external process creating a Vector configuration from test configuration files on disk, components could self-describe (likely through a new trait, or additions to existing traits) the same information -- external resources, etc -- which would be queried when the test mechanism ran.
-The unit test mechanism would simply create the component directly, much like how we create components in the topology builder after parsing the configuration, and then run them directly in the unit test.

-This would provide more of a compile-time-esque feedback mechanism, as the configuration of a component -- allowed event types, external resource, etc -- could be strongly-typed.
-We could even, potentially, derive some of the information automatically.
-Remember back that the definition of an external resource often represents the inverse of the component's configuration, and so there could be the potential to provide helpers/refactor existing code slightly so that the configuration of the external resource was a trivial data transformation of the component configuration itself.
+One alternative approach could be to actually build Vector and run an entire configuration, much like an integration test, and we would send known data to Vector, collect the output, so on and so forth, much like this proposal... but we would simply collect it externally, much like `lading` does in our soak tests.
+Said another way, replace the part of `Runner` that builds a `RunningTopology` from a `ConfigBuilder`... and simply generate a real Vector configuration and instead spawn a Vector process.

+This approach does solve the issue of isolation of telemetry data rather concretely, as each test case would be a new Vector process, with no risk whatsoever of contaminated telemetry events between test cases.
+It also potentially opens up the ability to provide full-fledged configuration files where the proposed traits/interfaces are suboptimal and would require complex refactoring to support edge cases.

+The biggest reason not to go with this approach is that we lose some measure of programmatic control over running the Vector topology:

+- we would lose the ability to use in-application synchronization primitives for determining when components/tasks were ready (such as whether or not a component was ready, relegating us to trying to, for example, connect to a TCP socket until we finally got a connection)
+- determining/collecting errors could be harder as we would be forced to parse the stdout/stderr of the Vector process in some cases to understand issues with the configuration

 ## Outstanding Questions

 - Is the external resource definition approach flexible enough to cover all possible definitions of an external resource?
 We know it works for simple use cases like "network socket w/ a specific encoding", but will that extrapolate cleanly to all components that we'll need to support?
-- Is the `Validator` trait hooked in enough?
-We know that it covers the ability to capture events and metrics emitted, which is sufficient for validating against the Component Specification, as well as validating metrics correctness... but are there other aspects of a component that we plan on validating, or wish we could validate, that would not be able to be written based on the proposed design?
+- Can we fully represent all possible external resources in general?
+For example, can we actually provide a Kafka broker meaningfully without having to, say, run an actual copy of Kafka (regardless of whether or not it was through Docker, etc)?
+Do we care that much if we end up having to actually spin up some external resources in that way versus being able to mock them all out in-process?

 ## Plan Of Attack

-- [ ] Create a new crate for the validatio runner: `vector-validation`.
-- [ ] Implement a test configuration data parser that can generate a Vector configuration based on the described constraints above: valid configuration, fill in all other required components, expose internal telemetry, etc.
-- [ ] Implement the validation runner "discovery" logic: how to find components to validate, along with their test configuration data.
-Initially, this would be fallible, only running validation tests for components that had test configuration data specified.
+- [ ] Merge the RFC PR, which contains the proof-of-concept approach as described in the RFC itself.
 - [ ] Implement a Component Specification validator: check for expected events/metrics based on component type.
 - [ ] Implement a Metrics Correctness validator: check that the metric emitted for bytes received by a source matches the number of bytes we actually sent to the source, and so on.
-- [ ] Implement common external resources: raw socket, specific services that can be emulated (i.e.
+- [ ] Implement more external resources: raw socket, specific services that can be emulated (i.e.
   Elasticsearch is just HTTP with specific routes).
 This would likely be split into multiple items after taking an accounting of which unique external resource variants need to exist.
-- [ ] Implement the core runner logic, such that we could manually build the validation runner, provide a component to be validated, and it would actually go through the motions of validating it.
-(This implies the above steps are completed as least as far as having the external resource implemented for whatever component we choose, along with defining its test configuration data, etc.)
-- [ ] Create a new make target to run the validation tests locally.
-- [ ] Implement more of the required external resources and begin adding test configuration for all components.
+- [ ] Implement `ValidatableComponent` for more components, adding each component to the hard-coded "validate these components" list prior to making it "all or nothing".
+This, likewise, will be able to be split into a per-component set of tasks as implementation of `ValidatableComponent` for one component should be highly localized.
-- [ ] Update the implementation of the "get all components to validate" method to be opt-out: all components from `vector list` would be considered to be in scope for validation unless they opted out by having a special file on disk where their test configuration data would live.
-This would effectively require validation for all components _unless_ they opted out manually.
+- [ ] Update the implementation of the "get all validatable components" method to source all components from their respective `inventory`-based registration.
+This would effectively turn on validation of any component that is compiled into the Vector binary and is configurable (i.e. it uses `#[configurable_component(...)]`)
-- [ ] Add a new step to our test CI workflow to start running the validation steps, closing the loop on "if a component is exposed and configurable by users, it must be tested for validation".

 ## Future Improvements

 - Add additional validators to validate other aspects of the component: high-cardinality detection, functional validation, etc.
+- Drive the generated inputs in a manner similar to property testing, allowing the validation process to potentially uncover scenarios where valid inputs should have been processed but weren't, or a certain metric's value wasn't updated even though the component acknowledged processing an event, and so on.
+- Try and unify the distinct per-component configuration traits (i.e. `SourceConfig`) with `ValidatableComponent` into a more generic base trait.